Arequipa, Peru

 10. Wander around the city centre

-You have two options: either a free walking tour or DIY-let’s-get-lost tour.
+You have two options in this solo travel Peru guide: either a free walking tour or DIY-let’s-get-lost tour.
 I decided on the latter option and didn’t regret it a bit!
 It’s not the biggest city, and you can explore it on foot.

 Leave behind numerous shops selling souvenirs, coffee shops and cafés in the city centre and take yourself out there for a walk around local neighbourhoods.
 But I turned on my GPS in case I wandered off too far to find my way back without it.
 I did it solo in the daytime and felt safe!